 Integrate your PR, social, content, and SEO strategies

 As an agency with a long history of architecting and executing fully integrated marketing campaigns, we've always operated under the principle that each tactic is interconnected systematically with another rather than operating as single-function components.
 Over the years we've seen the rise of specialty agencies focused on PR, social media, inbound, SEO, web design, content, etc., but we're now witnessing the trend of those silo-oriented agencies tacking on additional services.
 It's a natural progression.
 The same trend is happening inside companies with large internal marketing teams.
-And the reason is simple: If you're measuring your SEO success, PR and social media, and content are all your best friends.
+And the reason is simple: If you're engineering an SEO strategy PR, social media, and all forms of content are critical tools.

 Let's start with the pure value of your content being indexed on both your site and dozens of other reputable places on the web via PR.
 Your chances of being indexed on page one of a Google SERP are logically greater when others publish it, too.
 Second, let's talk backlinks again.
 They're still a demonstration of popularity, despite the bad taste the black hat world has put on them.
 But what's critical is to put on your “white hat”.
 This means ensuring your backlinks come from reputable websites with a long history of complying with Google's E-A-T (expertise, authority, and trustworthiness) factors.
-Since most every vertical high-tech and industrial market has a handful of dedicated print publications, each with its own website, digital version of their magazine, blogs, forums, storefronts, video libraries, and directories, building PR and social media related relationships with the handful of editors and bloggers at each of these publications has to be a core part of your SEO strategy, too.
-Build relationships with the ones that matter most, including getting them to follow you and vice versa on social media, and watch your quality backlinks grow incrementally over time with each new press release and Twitter and LinkedIn post.
+Since most every vertical high-tech and industrial market has a handful of dedicated print publications, each with its own website, digital version of their magazine, blogs, forums, storefronts, video libraries, and directories, building PR and social media relationships with the editors and content managers at each of these publications has to be a core part of your SEO strategy, too.
+Build relationships with the ones that matter most, follow them on social media, and watch your quality backlinks grow incrementally over time with each new press release and Twitter and LinkedIn post.

 Helpful Hint #2: